-- a) bulk and small connections amounting to R22 million. - b) refurbishment of museum R8.2 million. - c) R15 million for Singqobile MVA new substation. - d) R12 million for 6 Water tankers trucks. - e) R10 million relating to ICT-Network monitoring system & Lightning protection solution. - f) R3 million for Mulderdrift 80MI Reservoir. - g) R3 million to purchase Chery Picker truck. - h) R1.3 million to purchase of three (3) vehicles. - i) R1 million Fencing of Kenmare Kloof. - j) R7 million acquisition of equipment, furniture and computers.
+- ✓ bulk and small connections amounting to R23 million, - ✓ refurbishment of museum R7.7 million, - ✓ R15 million for Singqobile MVA new substation, - ✓ R10 million for Water tanker trucks, - ✓ R2 million to purchase TLB for Infrastructure Development Services, - ✓ R10 million relating to ICT-Network monitoring system & Lightning protection solution, - ✓ R3 million for Mulderdrift 80MI New Reservoir, - ✓ R3 million to purchase Chery Picker truck, - ✓ R2,3 million to purchase of three (3) vehicles, - ✓ R7 million to purchase office equipment, furniture and computers. - ✓ R559k to purchase road marking machine.

-the single and multi-year period included in the detailed budget report is attached as schedule 2(a).
+The list of approved projects for the single and multi-year period included in the detailed budget report is attached as schedule 2(a).
 It must be noted that all projects identified or included in the IDP are based on the prioritisation according to identified community needs during public participation.
-It is therefore, important that the municipality approve an annual budget in line with its objectives as set out in the reviewed IDP.
+It is, therefore, important that the municipality approve an annual budget in line with its objectives as set out in the reviewed IDP.